mazira/base64-stream/README.md

 # Requirements

 This module currently requires Node v0.10.
-Support for Node v0.8 may be added in the future using the [readable-stream](https://github.com/isaacs/readable-stream) plugin.
+Support for Node v0.8 may be added in the future using the [readable-stream](https://github.com/isaacs/readable-stream) module.

 # Usage